NAVIGATE THBB: About | Early Childhood Education Programs | Community Partners | Contact

 Celebrate Programs Awarded Recognition

-CCAC Coastal Bend Child Development Center, Rockport, TX (Aransas County) Recognized in Child Nutrition, Breastfeeding & Infant Feeding, Physical Activity, Screen Time, Outdoor Play & Learning, Oral Health and Farm-to-ECE Modules.
+CCAC Coastal Bend Child Development Center, Rockport, TX (Aransas County) Recognized in Child Nutrition, Breastfeeding & Infant Feeding, Physical Activity, Screen Time, Outdoor Play & Learning, Oral Health and Farm-to-ECE

-Children’s Summit Learning Center, San Antonio, TX (Bexar County) Recognized in Child Nutrition, Breastfeeding & Infant Feeding, Farm to ECE, Outdoor Play & Learning, Oral Health, Screen Time and Physical Activity.
+Children’s Summit Learning Center, San Antonio, TX (Bexar County) Recognized in Child Nutrition, Breastfeeding & Infant Feeding, Farm to ECE, Outdoor Play & Learning, Oral Health, Screen Time and Physical Activity

 "We updated our shopping by purchasing our fresh fruits & vegetables.
 We updated our menu, discussed it with our teachers & chef.
 Our children have been enjoying this wonderful change."

-Darla’s Toddler School and Daycare, LaRue, TX (Henderson County) Recognized in Breastfeeding & Infant Feeding and Child Nutrition.
+Darla’s Toddler School and Daycare, LaRue, TX (Henderson County) Recognized in Breastfeeding & Infant Feeding, Child Nutrition, and Outdoor Play & Learning

-Ebenezer Daycare Center, Tyler, TX (Smith County) Recognized in Physical Activity.
+Ebenezer Daycare Center, Tyler, TX (Smith County) Recognized in Physical Activity

-GLO Daycare, Abilene, TX (Taylor County) Recognized in Breastfeeding & Infant Feeding, Outdoor Play & Learning, Physical Activity, and Screen Time.
+GLO Daycare, Abilene, TX (Taylor County) Recognized in Breastfeeding & Infant Feeding, Outdoor Play & Learning, Physical Activity, and Screen Time

 Grace Noah’s Ark Learning Center, Bandera, TX (Bandera County) Recognized in Child Nutrition